-The past decades have been defined by an increased demand for natural resources and the associated degradation of the environment.
-Worldwide material consumption continues to increase rapidly, jeopardizing the achievement of the SDGs as a whole, in particular Goal 12 on sustainable consumption and production patterns.
-In 2017, worldwide material consumption reached 92.1 billion tons compared to 87 billion in 2015.
-Without urgent political action, global resource extraction is projected to increase seven-fold, amounting to 190 billion tons by 2060 compared to 27 billion tons in 1970.
+Recent decades have been characterized by an increased demand for natural resources and the associated degradation of the environment.
+Worldwide material consumption continues to increase rapidly, jeopardizing the overall achievement of the Sustainable Development Goals (SDGs), in particular Goal 12 on sustainable consumption and production patterns.
+In 2017, worldwide material consumption reached 92.1 billion tonnes compared to 87 billion in 2015.
+Without urgent political action, global resource extraction is projected to increase seven-fold, amounting to 190 billion tonnes by 2060 compared to 27 billion tonnes in 1970.

 Consequently, transformative concepts that improve resource efficiency, reduce waste and mainstream sustainability practices across all sectors of the economy are urgently needed.
-The circular economy concept represents such a departure from the dominant "take, make, use and dispose" linear model of production and consumption.
+The circular-economy concept represents such a departure from the dominant "take, make, use and dispose" linear model of production and consumption.
 It instead encourages the reuse of materials, thus decreasing the demand for new resource and energy inputs and promoting efficient and sustainable management of natural resources throughout their life cycle.
 In doing so, economic growth is uncoupled from unsustainable resource use and stresses on the environment in terms of extraction, and carbon emissions and waste production are minimized.
 Initially propagated in urban and industrial waste systems, circular processes have now spread into sectors as diverse as mining and food production.

 At the same time, digitalization is progressing rapidly.
+Already during the World Summit on the Information Society back in 2005, the term "ICT for development" was being used: the concept focused on technology in agriculture for optimizing the use of resources, such as water, and reducing wastage.
 Digital technologies have the potential to contribute to the reduction of resource consumption by enabling more resource-efficient production methods.
 They also play a key role in accelerating access to knowledge, services and skills by offering new communication channels and innovative business models which, in turn, enable producers and consumers to make more responsible and sustainable choices and assist them in their sustainability transition from a linear to a circular economic system.
+Digital solutions and adequate data management have the potential to accelerate the transition to the circular economy by: